dhruvdevu/GenreClassificationDL/index.md

 * Not every song has 935 timesteps and the majority of the songs had timesteps within the 300-400 range.
 Hence, we truncated the data to have 300 timesteps and discarded data with less than 300 timesteps.

 * There is generally no gurantee that the timesteps have the same timelength within a song or between songs.
-While we  observed that the maximum time of a timesteps is 5 seconds, 99.4% of all timelengths are less than or equal to one second.
+While we  observed that the maximum time of a timesteps is 5 seconds, roughly 99% of all timelengths are less than or equal to one second.
 A timelength of 1 second is roughly small enough such that we can treat the samples as the same -- which we did moving forward.

 * All audio features timeseries start at the begining of their respective songs.

 #### Chroma Features
-Chroma features give a way to represent the intensity of the twelve different pitch classes throughout a song.
-Generally, chroma features are used to capture harmonic and melodic characteristics of an audio signal such that they are not affected by a choice of instrument or timbre.
+Chroma features are used to represent the intensity of the twelve different pitch classes throughout a song.
+In other words, chroma features are used to capture harmonic and melodic characteristics of an audio signal such that they are not affected by a choice of instrument or timbre.
 The idea of pitch classes is that humans perceive notes to be similar when they are separated by an integral number of [octave](\href{https://en.wikipedia.org/wiki/Octave) steps.
 Hence, we can split a pitch into two component: tone height and chroma.
 The set of twelve chroma, assuming the [equal tempered scale](https://en.wikipedia.org/wiki/Equal\_temperament), in western notation is given by:

     C, C#, D, D#, E, F, F#, G, G#, A, A#, B